 Commenting about the JioPhone, he said “JioPhone is going to have an impact on the segment, and there is no question about it.
 We are watching how this materialises.
 If we see a viable business proposition, we will consider it and participate,”

-The data wars between the telecom giants are favouring these types of phone in the market.
+The data wars between the telecom giants are favouring these types of phones in the market.
 The JioPhone was the first to announce their device at the pricing of 1,500.

 Mehta also added a device may be expected soon and could be coming in months.
 He also remarked that “We are working on it, We are talking to Jio, Airtel, and Vodafone for 4G VOLTE devices.
 We are exploring all opportunities “.